sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/Group Policies.md

 # Vocab
 ---
-- Baselineing
+- Baselining
-	- Process of measureing changes in the network, hardware, and software environment ^331295
+	- Process of measuring changes in the network, hardware, and software environment ^331295
-	- Find what "normal" is so you can latter identify abnormal behavior, deviations, and [[IDS#^ed7614|aomalies]]
+	- Find what "normal" is so you can latter identify abnormal behavior, deviations, and [[IDS#^ed7614|anomalies]]

 # Objectives
 ---